University of Delaware: Institutes

-Delaware Biotechnology Institute

-The Delaware Biotechnology Institute, or DBI, was organized as an academic unit of the University of Delaware in 1999 and moved into dedicated research facilities in 2001.
-DBI supports a statewide partnership of higher education, industry, medical, and government communities committed to the discovery and application of interdisciplinary knowledge in biotechnology and the life sciences.
-With some 180 people resident in the DBI facilities, including 20–25 faculty members representing 12 departments, 140 graduate and post-graduate students, and 20 professional staff members, DBI emphasizes a multi-disciplinary approach to life-science research.
-The core research areas pursued by DBI-affiliated faculty include agriculture, human health, marine environmental genomics, biomaterials, and computational biology/bioinformatics.
-Research in these and other areas is done in collaboration with faculty at Delaware State University, Delaware Technical and Community College, Wesley College, Christiana Hospital, and Nemours Hospital for Children.
-One of the primary objectives of the institute is to provide state-of-the-art research equipment to facilitate life science research and six core instrumentation centers and specialized facilities, each under the direction of an experienced researcher or administrator, is supported at DBI and made available to university researchers.

-Delaware Environmental Institute

-The Delaware Environmental Institute (DENIN) launched on October 23, 2009.
+The Delaware Environmental Institute launched on October 23, 2009.
 DENIN is charged with conducting research and promoting and coordinating knowledge partnerships that integrate environmental science, engineering and policy.

-University of Delaware Energy Institute

-The University of Delaware Energy Institute (UDEI) was inaugurated September 19, 2008.
+The University of Delaware Energy Institute was inaugurated September 19, 2008.
 UDEI has been selected to receive a $3 million a year grant for advanced solar research.

-John L. Weinberg Center for Corporate Governance

 The John L. Weinberg Center for Corporate Governance was established in 2000 at the Alfred Lerner College of Business and Economics.
 Its aim is to propose changes in corporate structure and management through education and interaction.
 The Center provides a forum for those interested in corporate governance issues.

-Joseph R. Biden, Jr. Institute

-In February 2017, the School of Public Policy and Administration announced the creation of the Joseph R. Biden, Jr. Institute (Biden Institute), named after alumnus Joe Biden, the 46th and current president of the United States, who at the time had recently finished his term as the 47th vice president.
+In February 2017, the School of Public Policy and Administration announced the creation of the Joseph R. Biden, Jr. Institute (Biden Institute), named after alumnus Joe Biden, the 46th president of the United States, who at the time had recently finished his term as the 47th vice president.

-Academic Common Market

-The Academic Common Market (ACM) is a program that allows students from Delaware and other states to pay in-state rates at the out-of-state school of their choice.
-The University of Delaware has a degree program that is part of the ACM.
-This degree program is the Latin and Iberian Studies major.
-People who are residents of Delaware are able to take masters of library science degrees at LSU, North Texas, Oklahoma, South Carolina, USF, University of Southern Mississippi, University of Tennessee, and University of Alabama through the ACM.
-People can also take a bachelors in library science degree at University of Southern Mississippi also.